-Details for Professional Considerations
+Details for Ethical and Professional Issues

 This subject looks at the legislative framework of human services practice and professional ethical codes of conduct as they apply to counselling, ministry and related fields of practice within Australia.
 This subject will familiarise you with the ethical standards expected in professional practice involving work with others as individuals or communities, the requirements of documentation, and the appropriate ways to respond to legal and/or ethical dilemmas.
 It will also explore a range of related professional issues with a focus on self-care.